Trajectory Generation and Tracking Control for Aggressive Tail-Sitter Flights: Differential flatness in coordinated flight

-We show that all of the vehicle states (the position $\mathbf p$, attitude $\mathbf R$, velocity $\mathbf v$, and angular velocity $\boldsymbol{\omega}$) and inputs (thrust acceleration $a_T$ and momdent $\boldsymbol{\tau}$) can be written as functions of flat outputs and their derivatives in the coordinated flight with known wind velocity $\mathbf w$.
-Our choice of flat output is the vehicle position $\mathbf{p}$ in the inertial frame, then the position $\mathbf p$ and velocity $\mathbf v$ are simply $\mathbf{p}$ itself and its first-order derivatives, respectively.
-To express the attitude $\mathbf{R}$ as a function of $\mathbf p$ and its derivatives, we note that in the coordinate flight, $\bf 1)$ there is no airspeed along the body Y axis, i.e., $\mathbf{y}_b$ is perpendicular to the airspeed $\mathbf{v}_a$; and $\bf 2)$ because the sideslip aerodynamic force $\mathcal Y$ is zero (due to coordinated flight and symmetric airframe) and the thrust is in the body X-Z plane, there is no force (hence acceleration) except the gravity along the body Y axis.
+The position $\mathbf p$ and velocity $\mathbf v$ are simply $\mathbf{p}$ itself and its first-order derivatives, respectively.
+To express the attitude $\mathbf{R}$ as a function of $\mathbf p$ and its derivatives, we observe that in the coordinate flight, $\bf 1)$ there is no airspeed along the body Y axis, implying that $\mathbf{y}_b$ is perpendicular to the airspeed $\mathbf{v}_a$; and $\bf 2)$ because the aerodynamic sideslip force $\mathcal Y$ is zero (due to coordinated flight and symmetric airframe) and the thrust is in the body X-Z plane, there is no force (and hence acceleration) except gravity along the body Y axis.
 That is being said, the total acceleration excluding gravity, $\dot{\mathbf{v}} - \mathbf{g}$, has no projection on the body Y axis (i.e., $\mathbf{y}_b$ is perpendicular to $\dot{\mathbf{v}} - \mathbf{g}$).
-As shown in Fig. \ref{fig_coordinated_flight}(a).
-Being perpendicular to both $\dot{\mathbf{v}} - \mathbf{g}$ and $\mathbf{v}_a$, $\mathbf y_b$ can only be one of two opposite directions.
-We choose the one that is closest to the body Y axis determined at the previous time step $\mathbf{y}_b^{\rm prev}$ to prevent drastic attitude change:
+As shown in Fig. \ref{fig_coordinated_flight}(a), being perpendicular to both $\dot{\mathbf{v}} - \mathbf{g}$ and $\mathbf{v}_a$, $\mathbf y_b$ can only be in one of two opposite directions.
+We choose the one closest to the body Y axis determined at the previous time step, denoted as $\mathbf{y}_b^{\rm prev}$, to prevent drastic attitude change:

-where $\text{sign}(a)$ denotes the sign of $a \in \mathbb{R}$ and the scalar $r$ denotes the direction of the body Y axis, ensuring that $\mathbf{y}_{b} \cdot \mathbf{y}_b^{\rm prev} \geq 0$ (the angle between $\mathbf y_b$ and $\mathbf{y}_b^{\rm prev}$ is always less than $90^{\circ}$). $\Vert \mathbf{v}_a \times \left(\dot{\mathbf{v}} - \mathbf{g}\right)\Vert \neq 0$ is a singularity condition that will be discussed in Section \ref{sec_singularities}.
+where $\text{sign}(a)$ denotes the sign of $a \in \mathbb{R}$ and the scalar $r$ denotes the direction of the body Y axis, ensuring that $\mathbf{y}_{b} \cdot \mathbf{y}_b^{\rm prev} \geq 0$ (the angle between $\mathbf y_b$ and $\mathbf{y}_b^{\rm prev}$ is always less than $90^{\circ}$). $\Vert \mathbf{v}_a \times \left(\dot{\mathbf{v}} - \mathbf{g}\right)\Vert = 0$ is a singularity condition that will be discussed in Section \ref{sec_singularities}.

 Next, we show how to solve the body Z axis $\mathbf z_b$ and body X axis $\mathbf x_b$.
 We note that the sideslip force is zero due to the coordinated flight, hence the aerodynamic force $\mathbf f_a$ reduces to $\mathbf f_a = ^T$ and $\mathbf R \mathbf f_a = \mathbf x_b \mathbf f_{a_x} + \mathbf z_b \mathbf f_{a_z}$.
 Substituting $\mathbf R \mathbf f_a$ into (\ref{e_translation_dyn}) leads to: